 There are certain names in fashion that have worldwide recognition.
-Regardless of how involved you are in the fashion world or how much you care or don’t care about the latest fashion styles, Chanel and its logo have managed to be recognized around the world.
-The perfumes, the luxurious fashion, and the crossed-over Cs carry several years of history that started with the vision of a young woman from Saumur, France, named Gabrielle Chanel.
+Regardless of how involved you are in the fashion world or how much you care or don’t about the latest fashion styles, Chanel and its logo have managed to be recognized around the world.
+The Number 5, the luxurious fashion, and the crossed-over Cs carry several years of history that started with the vision of a young woman from Saumur, France, named Gabrielle Chanel.

 Gabrielle “Coco” Chanel’s mother died of tuberculosis, and after that, her father couldn’t support her and her siblings.
 (She had two sisters and three brothers.
 One of the brothers, unfortunately, passed away as a baby).
 So Chanel’s brothers were sent to work on the farm, and she and her sisters were sent to a religious orphanage.
 Chanel and her sisters grew up with very strict discipline rules.
 They learned how to sew at a very young age, and they were not allowed to play most games, read certain books, use certain words, or think in a certain way.
 This is a life that Gabrielle Coco Chanel really wanted to hide as she was building her business and gaining name recognition as a designer and business person.